CodePath-iOS-Development-Group2/StockTrackerApp/README.md

 [Evaluation of your app across the following attributes]
 - **Category:** Financial
 - **Mobile:** Mobile is the primary point of access to information.
-- **Story:** StockTrackers allows easy way to track your favorite stocks, view stock performance, and read top business driving the market.
+- **Story:** StockTrackers allows easy to follow the performance of your favorite stocks, create customizable watchlist, and get the latest financial                 and business news sourced from top publications around the world.
-- **Market:**  Any person interest in the Stock Market and Financial / Business News.
+- **Market:**  Any person interested in the Stock Market and Financial / Business News.
 - **Habit:** Stock exhcange is frequently done on mobile.
-- **Scope:** StockTracker allowws users to get the latest stock market overiew, stock information, and financial news.
+- **Scope:** StockTracker allows for all in one place to view stock market updates.

 ## Product Spec